nfriedb1/DS4PH-Capstone-Neta-Xiang/README.md

 ### System & Library requirements

-Find in requirements.txt file.
+Find app dependencies in Pipfile.
 App runs on Python 3.7.
+Other supplementary files may require other dependencies, but does not alter the functionality of the app.